 To view all available endpoints and CRUD operations, visit the Real-Time Customer Profile API Reference swagger.

 For a guide to working with Real-Time Customer Profile data in the Experience Platform UI, please refer to the Profile user guide.

-Computed attribute functionality is in alpha and is not available to all users.
+Computed attribute functionality is in beta and is not available to all users.
 Documentation and functionality are subject to change.